Microsoft Workloads on AWS

 Chase Lindeman

-Chase Lindeman is a Senior Microsoft Specialist Solutions Architect at Amazon Web Services who has over 15 years of experience working with Microsoft technologies and specializes in infrastructure subjects such as networking, storage, Active Directory, and SQL Server.
-He has in-depth AWS knowledge and expertise in running Microsoft workloads on AWS.
+Chase Lindeman is a Senior Specialist Solutions Architect at Amazon Web Services with over 20 years of experience working with Microsoft technologies.
+He has expertise in running Microsoft workloads on AWS with specialization in migrations, cost optimization, and infrastructure architecture.